dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 >>Move: e7->e6, Count: 173
 ```

 We have 70.000 occurences of d2 to d4 in our dataset.
-Suprisingly, (at least to me) d5 is not the most common response to d4, but rather Nf6, the Indian defense.
+Suprisingly, d5 is not the most common response to d4, but rather Nf6, the Indian defense.
 Similarly, we can look at the Fools Mate:
 ```python
 >>>Move: f2->f3, Count: 60